samidev123/OpenSquad-Reborn-APK/README.md

 # What does this APK Include
 The current APK has:

-- All Squaddie skins up to Ultimate (they are white though)
+- All Squaddie skins up to Ultimate (the Ultimate models are white though, but their animations work normally)

 ![Screenshot](Images/os_baby.jpg)